idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/sinks/sinks_tests.md

 flux.  [s08_fig] demonstrates that MOOSE produces the expected result.

-!media sinks/s08.png style=width:50%;margin-left:10px caption=Results of Test 5, illustrating that in a 2-phase system MOOSE correctly applies a sink flux of a particular fluid component proportional to the component's mass fraction and the relative permeaility of the gas phase. id=s08_fig
+!media sinks/s08.png style=width:50%;margin-left:10px caption=Results of Test 5, illustrating that in a 2-phase system MOOSE correctly applies a sink flux of a particular fluid component proportional to the component's mass fraction and the relative permeability of the gas phase. id=s08_fig

 ## Piecewise-linear sink